 - Identifying your priorities and engaging in replenishing and rejuvenating activities

-- Gratitude exercises and being present in the moment
+- Gratitude exercises and being present at the moment

 - Recognising that hardship and pain are part of the human experience and that you don’t always have control over them